georgasj/Skytroo/README.md

 Application.py - the code that runs the localhost server and web pages.
 I did not include the front-end html/css/JS in this repo.

 Skytroo.db - this is the database that contains all the data from APIs.
-To create this database I used 3 web crawlers which I will upload in due time.
+To create this database I used 3 web/API crawlers which I will upload in due time.

 Play around with the code and please reach out if you are excited!